rollbar/docs/on-premises/email.md

 # Email

-The on-premise Rollbar instance sends emails via standard SMTP.
+The on-premises Rollbar instance sends emails via standard SMTP.
 The server to use can be configured when running the `configure.sh` program.
 This defaults to using the bundled postfix server solution.

-We setup your on-premise Rollbar instance to send emails with a from address patterned like `rollbar@yourdomain.com`.
+We set up your on-premises Rollbar instance to send emails with a from address patterned like `rollbar@yourdomain.com`.
 The username part of the address is always `rollbar`.
 The `yourdomain.com` portion comes from the FQDN you specify when running configure.sh.
 This gives you a